Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 • EURA Slovakia caseFinished

-The Slovak company EURA Slovakia has been facing EUR 5600 in fines because it did not buy and use the Microsoft Windows operating system for submitting electronic tax reports.
-Slovak tax administration gave EURA only two options: either to buy and use Microsoft Windows or face the fines.
-The FSFE assisted in this case to advocate for platform-neutral solutions for such procedures instead.
-Unfortunately, the court decided against Free Software and Open Standards, but we were able to raise awareness about these wrongdoings in Slovakia and beyond.
+The Slovak company EURA faced fines of 5600 euros for not purchasing and use Microsoft Windows operating system for submitting electronic tax reports.
+The Slovak tax administration gave EURA the option to either buy and use Microsoft Windows or face the fines.
+The FSFE assisted in this case advocating for platform-neutral solutions for such procedures.
+Unfortunately, the court ruled against Free Software and Open Standards, but we were able to raise awareness about these wrongdoings in Slovakia and beyond.

 • Unlock Education in the NetherlandsFinished